Coronary Heart Disease

 Prognostic Factors

-Lifestyle changes, such as smoking cessation, following a healthy diet, and regular exercise, can also help improve the prognosis.
-However, even with treatment, CHD can lead to serious complications such as heart attack or heart failure and can be fatal in some cases.
+However, even with treatment, CHD can lead to serious complications like heart attacks or heart failure and can be fatal in some cases.

 Clinical History